mgamelot/rep-pkg/README.md

 You will find the processed data in the `./results` folder.

+> You find a sample of the already processed result data in this repo.
+You can contact us for the full data.

 ## Reference

 If you use our work in your research, or it helps it, or if you simply like it, please cite XXX in your publications.